- How to Use Archives and Special Collections

 - Any scans, photocopies, or photographs of materials still under copyright must only be used in compliance with the fair dealing provisions in the Copyright Act of Canada.

-If you have questions about your upcoming visit to Archives & Special Collections, or wish to make an appointment to visit at a time other than our posted drop-in hours, please get in touch.
+If you have questions about your upcoming visit to Archives & Special Collections, or wish to make an appointment to visit, please get in touch.

 By email: email@example.com